 • Protein: You can swap out the shrimp for chicken, beef, pork or tofu.
 You can also do a combination of different protein options if you prefer.

-• Vegetables: This recipe calls for carrots, onion, celery and cabbage, but you can really add any veggies you like such as broccoli, green beans, bok choy or mushrooms.
+• Vegetables: This recipe calls for carrots, onion, celery and cabbage, but you can really add any veggies you like such as snow peas, bean sprouts, red bell pepper, broccoli, green beans, bamboo shoots, bok choy, water chestnuts, snap peas, or mushrooms.
+Try using Napa cabbage instead of regular cabbage for a different flavor and texture.

 Once you try this lo mein, you’ll find yourself making it on a regular basis.
 It’s just that good!